alex/what-happens-when/README.rst

 * Browser checks if the domain is in its cache.
 * If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
+* On a GNU/Linux system, this consults the GNU Name Service Switch to see the ordering of its next operations.
+By default it will consult ``files`` and then ``dns``.
 * ``gethostbyname`` checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
-* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
-This is typically the local router or the ISP's caching DNS server.
+* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack, such as the ``resolv.conf`` file in a GNU/Linux system.
+  The DNS server configured here is typically the local router, the ISP's caching DNS server or the 8.8.8.8 public DNS on many open source builds.
 * If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows